XeroKimo/span_tuple/README.md

 The API works like a mix of [std::span](https://en.cppreference.com/w/cpp/container/span) and [std::tuple](https://en.cppreference.com/w/cpp/utility/tuple), all constructors and the interface mirrors std::span, but since there are multiple types, we can turn them into individual spans using get like std::tuples.

-Unlike std::span, xk::span_tuple currently assumes that either all spans are sized N or are sized 0.
+xk::span_tuple currently assumes that either all spans are sized N or are sized 0.
 Currently thinking of an API to allow support for optional spans

 See the [wiki](https://github.com/XeroKimo/span_tuple/wiki) for more info
 # Requires